Chinese Masterpieces

 Imperial Ru Ware Sky Blue Glaze Brush Washer from the Northern

-This exquisite sky-blue glaze tribute Ru-ware brush washer exemplifies the artistry of its era.
-The piece features a delicate, smooth glaze devoid of any agate in glaze mix.
+This exquisite sky-blue glaze tribute to Ru-ware brush washer exemplifies the artistry of its era.
+The piece features a delicate, smooth glaze devoid of any agate in the glaze mix.
 It is elegantly adorned with a fire-gilded band crafted from copper that encircles the rim.
 Notably, all Ru ware exhibiting fire-gilded bands are classified as tribute items presented to the Emperor and his court.
 The gilded copper band has undergone minor cleaning, revealing distinctive layers of reddish cuprite and green malachite corrosion, which serve as indicators of the piece's significant age.
 Accompanying microscopic photographs substantiate the absence of agate in the glaze, while the visible corrosion on the gilded copper band provides further evidence of its authenticity—a method recognized by experts as more reliable than thermoluminescence (TL) testing.
 The brush washer is supported by three legs and features three tiny spur marks akin to sesame seeds.
 With an approximate diameter of 5 ½ inches, this exceptional artifact originates from the surviving cache of N. Song Imperial Ru-ware associated with Emperor Huizong. ppjrs

 (click image to enlarge )